Private Hierarchical Clustering and Efficient Approximation: Related Work

+{\bf Privacy-preserving clustering.} Many previous works proposed private solutions for different clustering tasks with the majority focusing on the popular, but conceptually simpler, $k$-means problem (e.g.,~\cite{kk_original,kk1,Jha05,kk2,kk4,kk5,nicek1,nicek2,nicek3,nicek4}) and other partitioning-based clustering methods (e.g.,~\cite{nikosother,nikosother2}).
+Fewer other works consider private density-based~\cite{dense1,dense2,dense3} or distribution-based~\cite{distro1} clustering.
+An in-depth literature survey and comparative analysis of private clustering schemes can be found in the recent work of~\cite{hegde}.

+Focusing on private hierarchical clustering, no previous work offers a formal security definition, relying instead on ad-hoc analysis~\cite{pphc3,pphc5,pphc1,PHC14,another}.
+Moreover some schemes leak information to the participants that can clearly be harfmul---and is much more than what our protocol reveals---e.g.,~\cite{new1,new2} reveal {all distances across parties' records}.
+One notable exception is the scheme of Su et al.~\cite{goodpphc} which, however, is designed specifically for the case of document clustering.
+Here, we proposed a security formulation within the widely studied read/ideal paradigm of MPC that characterizes precisely what information is revealed to the collaborating parties.
+Besides making it easier to compare our solution with potential future ones that follow our formulation, this is, to the best of our knowledge the only private hierarchical clustering scheme with formal proofs of security.
+Finally, it is an interesting problem to combine optimizations for ``plaintext'' clustering (e.g.,\cite{plain1,plain2,plain3}) with privacy-preserving techniques to improve efficiency.

-Finally, the interplay between cryptographic protocols and efficient approximations~\cite{approx1} has offered optimized protocols for problems such as pattern matching in genomic data~\cite{approx2,approx3}, $k$-means~\cite{kk3}, and logistic regression~\cite{approx4,approx5}.
-To the best of our knowledge, ours is the first work to compose secure cryptographic protocols with efficient approximation algorithms for scalable private hierarchical clustering.
+{\bf Secure approximate computation.} The interplay between cryptography and efficient approximation~\cite{approx1} has already been studied for pattern matching in genomic data~\cite{approx2,approx3}, $k$-means~\cite{kk3}, and logistic regression~\cite{approx4,approx5}.
+To the best of our knowledge, ours is the first work to compose secure cryptographic protocols with efficient approximation algorithms for hierarchical clustering.

+{\bf Leakage in machine learning.} The significant impact of information leakage in collaborative, distributed, or federated learning has been the topic of a long line of research (e.g., see~\cite{deep1,10.1145/3436755,flsurvey,surv}).
+Various practical attacks have been demonstrated that infer information about the training data or the ML model and its hyper-parameters, (e.g.,~\cite{ModelInversion15,GAN17,MembershipInversion17}).
+This is even more important in collaborative learning where parties could otherwise benefit from sharing data but such leakage may stop them (e.g.,~\cite{leak1,leak2,leak3,leak4}).
+Hence, it is crucial for our protocol to formally characterize what is the shared information for the two parties.